Pack your clubs; you've got a tee time in Rochester, NY

 The Ryder Cup...
 The PGA Championship... the U.S. Open...
 The U.S. Senior Open...

 The Senior PGA Championship...
 Oak Hill has hosted them all, again and again.

-Monroe Golf Club will host The Wegmans LPGA Championship in 2014.
+Monroe Golf Club hosted The Wegmans LPGA Championship in 2014.

-From 1977 to 2014, the world's best women golfers have competed in Rochester's LPGA tournament in Rochester -- famous for both the challenge of the courses and the enthusiasm of fans.
-LPGA players view it as a premier stop on their tour.
-In 2014 Rochester hosted the Wegmans LPGA Championship at Monroe Golf Club.
+From 1977 to 2014, the world's best women golfers competed in Rochester's LPGA tournament in Rochester -- famous for both the challenge of the courses and the enthusiasm of fans.

 In 2015 a new tournament was added to the LPGA Symetra Tour in Rochester, NY.
 The 2015 Danielle Downey Classic at Brook Lea Country Club.